 Quantification of myelinated endings and mechanoreceptors in human digital skin

-One article on PainSci cites Nolano 2003: Does Massage Therapy Work?
+One page on PainSci cites Nolano 2003: Does Massage Therapy Work?

-PainSci summary of Nolano 2003: ?This page is one of thousands in the PainScience.com bibliography.
+PainSci commentary on Nolano 2003: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.

 This geeky basic neurology experiment produced a rough estimate of the density of nerve endings in human glabrous (hairless) skin: about 6000 per square centimetre, so a whole hand probably contains about as many as the maximum capacity of the largest stadiums in the world.
 They measured an average nerve diametre of about 3 thousandths of a millimetre.